Garlic: Other uses

-Spiritual and religious uses
+In culture

 Garlic is present in the folklore of many cultures.
 In Europe, many cultures have used garlic for protection or white magic, perhaps owing to its reputation in folk medicine.
 Central European folk beliefs considered garlic a powerful ward against demons, werewolves, and vampires.
 To ward off vampires, garlic could be worn, hung in windows, or rubbed on chimneys and keyholes.

 In the foundation myth of the ancient Korean kingdom of Gojoseon, eating nothing but 20 cloves of garlic and a bundle of Korean mugwort for 100 days let a bear be transformed into a woman.

+The Hebrew Bible recounts that during their journey in the wilderness, the Israelites yearned for garlic among other foods they had eaten in Egypt (Numbers, 11:5).
+Rabbinic literature attributes to Ezra the teaching that consuming garlic on Shabbat nights promotes intimacy, "because it brings in love and brings out lust."
+(Jerusalem Talmud, Megillah, 75:1).